isomerpages/pmo-nccs/_singapores-climate-action/0b-singapore-emissions-profile.md

 ### SINGAPORE'S EMISSIONS PROFILE

-Singapore contributes around 0.11 per cent of global emissions.
+Singapore contributes around 0.1 per cent of global emissions.
 We are nevertheless taking steps to reduce our carbon emissions.

 Historically, our strategic position along the East-West trade routes has made Singapore a natural location for oil storage and refining facilities serving the region.
 Building on our position as a key regional port, the refining and petrochemical plants help create synergies and are part of a business supply network in Southeast Asia, the Western Pacific, South Asia and Australasia.
-Although, the refining and petrochemical sector is a large source of our carbon emissions, Singapore is working on an on-going and continuous basis to improve our levels of energy efficiency.
+Although, the refining and petrochemical sector is a large source of our carbon emissions, energy efficiency improvement will remain a key strategy to reduce the industry sector's emissions.

 **Carbon Intensity (Emissions per $GDP)**